ros2/design/README.md

 # ROS 2.0 design

-This repository is a Jekyll website hosted on Github pages at http://design.ros2.org/.
+This repository is a [Jekyll](http://jekyllrb.com/) website hosted on [Github Pages](http://pages.github.com/) at http://design.ros2.org/.

 The repository/website is meant to be a point around which users can collaborate on the ROS 2.0 design efforts as well as capture those discussions for posterity.